Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 **Jiepan Li**, Wei He, Fangxiao Lu, Hongyan Zhang

-Submitted to IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
+Submitted to IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)

 [**Code**](https://github.com/Henryjiepanli/DAD)
 - **Introduction**: A new unified dual-branch decoder paradigm named the difference-aware decoder is proposed in this paper to explore the difference between the foreground and the background and separate the objects of interest in optical images.